 Stay up -to-date with the latest at the National Library of Medicine.Close

 Frankenstein: Penetrating the Secrets of Nature

 In 1816, an Englishwoman still in her teens, Mary Shelley, conceived a story about a scientist obsessed with creating life.
 The scientist, Victor Frankenstein, succeeds.
 But while Frankenstein's creature can think and feel, he is monstrous to the eye.
 Spurned by all, the embittered creature turns into a savage killer.
 Frankenstein: Penetrating the Secrets of Nature explores the power of the Frankenstein story to expose hidden fears of science and technology—both in the original novel and shaped into new forms, such as plays, films, and comics.
-Captivating audiences for almost 200 years, as scientists have gained new knowledge, the Frankenstein story remains like a warning beacon, throwing its unsettling beam upon human efforts to penetrate the secrets of nature.
+Captivating audiences for 200 years, as scientists have gained new knowledge, the Frankenstein story remains like a warning beacon, throwing its unsettling beam upon human efforts to penetrate the secrets of nature.